acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 Round 1

-1. *Steve* readies his action.
+1. *Steve* sneaks away and Hides from the big scary things.
 2. *Wulrif* uses Eldritch Blast on the Death Knight.
 3. *Avren* does 17 HP damage to *Baphomet*.
 She uses her Bardic Inspiration on *CoralKing*.
 4. *CoralKing* Shadow Steps to the Death Knight and uses 2 staff strikes, doing 23 HP damage.
 He tries a Stunning Strike, but it fails.
 5. *Benjamin* uses his Hunter’s Sense on *Baphomet*.
 He is resistant to lightning, cold, and fire.
 6. The Death Knight continues to scream his sins and attempts to attack *CoralKing*.
-7. *Tysnera* attempts to Banish the 2, but fails.
+7. *Tysnera* attempts to Banish *Baphomet* and the Death Knight, but fails.
-8. *Tasbros* uses Level 4 Confusion on the Death Knight and succeeds.
+8. *Tasbros* uses Level 4 Confusion on the Death Knight and succeeds!
 His Draconic Spirit attacks *Baphomet*.
 9. *Geral* attacks *Baphomet*.
 10. I cast Blinding Smite and attack *Baphomet* twice, doing 47 HP damage.
 11. *Viker* hits *Baphomet* for 13 HP damage.
-12. *Calmul* moves away.
+12. *Calmul* moves away and shoots *Baphomet*.

 Round 2

 1. *Steve* hits *Baphomet* once for 20 HP.
-2. *Wulrif* casts Witch Bolt for 12 HP damage.
+2. *Wulrif* casts Witch Bolt for 12 HP damage on *Baphomet*.
-3. *Avren* strikes with her rapier again, doing 13 HP damage.
+3. *Avren* strikes *Baphomet* with her rapier again, doing 13 HP damage.
 4. *CoralKing* hits the Death Knight with his staff and a Flurry of Blows, for 25 HP damage.
 5. *Benjamin* hits *Baphomet* for 11 HP damage.
 6. The Death Knight moves toward us and casts Destructive Wave, but is Counterspelled by *Tasbros*.
 7. *Tysnera* Counterspells a Maze directed at me by *Baphomet*.
 8. *Tysnera* casts Evard’s Black Tentacles on the Death Knight, doing 10 HP damage.
-9. *Tasbros* burns *Baphomet* with Fire Bolt.
+9. *Tasbros* burns through *Baphomet*'s Fire Resistance with Fire Bolt.
 10. *Geral* hits *Baphomet* for 25 HP damage.
 11. I cast Blinding Smite again and deal 54 HP damage to *Baphomet*.

 Round 3

-1. *Wulrif* Quickens Eldritch Blast and then casts another Eldritch Blast, for 36 HP damage, sending *Baphomet* back to where he came from!
+1. *Wulrif* Quickens Eldritch Blast and then casts another Eldritch Blast, for 36 HP damage each, sending *Baphomet* back to where he came from!
 2. *Avren* shoots the Death Knight for 30 HP.
+Nice shot!
 3. *CoralKing* uses Flurry of Blows for 8 HP damage.
 4. *Benjamin* does 24 HP damage.
 5. The Death Knight is still confused, luckily!